25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

 ## Data Seeding

-Data seeding is the process of populating a database with an initial set of data.
+Data seeding is the process of populating a database with an initial set of data

 There are several ways this can be accomplished in EF Core: